ArcGIS Apps Help County Sheriff Provide Targeted Assistance to Homeless Populations

 The county's homeless population was originally documented on paper during field surveys.
 This data was brought back into the office and manually entered into spreadsheets.
 To find case information, county agencies had to cross-reference multiple spreadsheets, which was a time-consuming and error-prone process.
 Because data wasn't shared between county services, such as the police department and health and human services, county agencies were operating with incomplete information.
 The locations of homeless populations were often anecdotal and not tied to an accurate map.
 This made it difficult to connect underserved populations with the assistance they needed, such as mental health services, food, and shelter.

 The SBSD HOPE team members used Esri's ArcGIS Survey123 on smartphones and tablets to easily collect data in the field and quickly create detailed homeless person profiles and contact records.
 This survey technique was expanded to other county agencies.
-They also used Collector for ArcGIS to quickly create accurate maps of homeless encampments.
+They also used ArcGIS Collector to quickly create accurate maps of homeless encampments.
 These maps enabled SBSD to understand not only the size and details of encampments but also how they were distributed around the county and their proximity to available services.
 As each survey and map was captured, the information was automatically added to the central system of record in near real time.
-Partnering agencies used Esri's Operations Dashboard for ArcGIS to track the progress and location of the field data collection efforts and to monitor changes in the homeless populations.
+Partnering agencies used Esri's ArcGIS Dashboards to track the progress and location of the field data collection efforts and to monitor changes in the homeless populations.
 Additionally, these dashboards are also used to understand how populations are affected by season and geography.